top of page

 tips for buying hearing aids - HearingNow UK

-Where can I buy hearing aids in the UK?
+Where can I buy premium hearing aids in the UK?

-There are several options for you on where to buy your first hearing aids.
-Here are a few with a bit of cons and pros for each one:
+There are several options for you on where to buy your first premium hearing aids (click here if you are looking for NHS hearing aids).
+Here are a few options, with cons and pros for each one:

 • Independent local audiologists